Androstane/NestedBD/README.md

 ### Usage

-NestedBD is implemented as a BEAST2 package.
+NestedBD is implemented as a BEAST2 package, and requires beast2 installation to run.

+#### Installing BEAST2
+Please follow the instruction on http://www.beast2.org/ and download the BEAST2 version for your operating system

 Navigate to where BEAST2 is installed, and use the following command to test whether Beast2 and NestedBD package have been properly installed:
     ~/.beast/bin/beast sample.xml > sample.out